The Impact of Ad Fraud on Marketing & How to Prevent It

 Yet, marketers continue to ignore ad fraud: And here’s why

-When ad fraud is such a widespread problem, and its impacts so damaging, why do most marketers generally continue to bury their heads in the sand and act as if it doesn’t exist?
+When ad fraud is such a widespread problem, and its impacts are so damaging, why do most marketers generally continue to bury their heads in the sand and act as if it doesn’t exist?

 Let’s take a look at some of the reasons why ad fraud isn’t being tackled head-on.